Bra Fit Guide -- How Should a Bra Fit?

 3. Cups Overflow (Quad-Boob)

 The fix: Go up one cup size.
 If the band still feels right, keep the same band and just increase the cup letter.
-Use our calculator to confirm your measurements.
+Use our calculator to confirm your measurements, then return to this bra fit guide to verify your new size passes all the checks.

 4. Cups Gape or Wrinkle

-The fix: Try one cup size down.
-If the bottom of the cup fits but the top gapes, try a demi or balconette style instead of full-coverage.
+The fix: This bra fit guide recommends trying one cup size down.
+If the bottom of the cup fits but the top gapes, switch to a demi or balconette style instead of full-coverage.

 5. Gore Doesn't Lie Flat